Intelligencia GraphQL API Reference

 Field Name Description

-cohort_arms - [api_cohort_arm!]!
+cohort_characteristics - [api_cohort_characteristics!]!
 An array relationship

 cohort_id - Int!
 Intelligencia's unique cohort identifier